AR-Rui-Aly/AR-Rui-Aly/README.md

 </div>

 <br>
-- 🌱 I’m a frontend  modern Javascript developer, currently building projects in React.js and more...
+- 🌱 I’m a frontend  React + Typescript developer,continously building my skills, any opportunity to help me grow is welcome.